-So.
-I recently reached my one-year anniversary on Hubpages, and now that I'm finally reaching a place where I'm almost making payout every month (lol) I thought I'd share some tips with people who want to make a passive income.
+After I reached my one-year anniversary on HubPages, I finally found myself at a place where I almost made payout every month.
+That's why I thought I'd share some tips with people who want to make a passive income.

 Now to be clear, I'm not a top earner or anything.
-This article isn't about how to earn $500 a month from Hubpages (though that is my end goal).
-I've only been here a year, and becoming a top earner on this website takes quite a while.
+This article isn't about how to earn $500 a month from HubPages (though that is my end goal).
+Becoming a top earner on this website takes quite a while.
 Several years, in fact, from what I've seen.

 This is the first and foremost step.
-Find something you love, are knowledgeable about, and (preferably) has little Google competition.
+Find something you love, are knowledgeable about, and (preferably) have little Google competition.
 Then write about it.

 I write about films and video games, which is a timeless subject.
 People will be Googling for articles about Skyrim for ten more years, I'm confident.
 Especially after the game's recent reboot.

 The same can be said for movies and other video games.
 Choose something that will hold people's interest for a long time, and make sure it's something you're passionate about and actually knowledgeable about.

 I have spent a great portion of my life playing video games (not proud of that, but there it is).
 I'm also incredibly well-read, have studied film in college, and majored in English Lit.
 So when I talk about plot and story and character arcs, I'm actually pulling from my experience and education combined.